 With the rising tide of consumer demand, there is also increasing support within the home building sector.
-A coalition comprising the Good Homes Alliance and Bioregional, backed by the UK Green Building Council and LETI, wrote an open letter to the Government, prior to the election, urging them to be more ambitious with the Future Homes Standards, highlighting, in particular, the omission of solar panels in the Option 2 notional specifications, and demanding that all new homes incorporate integrated solar PV as a standard feature.
+A coalition comprising the Good Homes Alliance and Bioregional, backed by the UK Green Building Council and LETI, wrote an open letter to the Government, prior to the election, urging them to be more ambitious with the Future Homes Standards, highlighting, in particular, the omission of solar panels in the Option 2 notional specifications, and demanding that all new homes incorporate integrated solar PV as a standard at national government level too.
+A survey conducted by YouGov during initial consultation on the new standards, reported that seven out of ten MPs would support the introduction of mandatory solar panels on new builds as part of the Future Homes Standard.
+Only 13% (just over one in ten) said they would oppose this.